ZQuestClassic/ZQuestClassic/README.md

-# ZeldaClassic
+# Zelda Classic
-Zelda Classic is a game and editing tool that let you create custom Legend of Zelda quests.
+Zelda Classic is a game and editing tool that lets you create custom Legend of Zelda quests.

 Homepage:
 http://zeldaclassic.com